MatteoVicenzino/Minesweeper2025/dev_test_notes.md

 Note file to keep track of refactoring and improvements that need to be done at some point of the development.

 - refactor to check open-closed principles
+- ~~rename reveal cell methods in different classes for readability~~

 ### Cell